OlgaHuawei/draft-olga-digital-map/draft-havel-opsawg-digital-map.md

 # Digital Map Modelling Experience

-## What is not in the basic model
+## What Is Not in The Base Model?

-Based on our PoC and experience, the following are the {{!RFC8345}} extensions needed for Digital Map modelling and APIs:
+Based on some shared experience, the following are listed as set of candidate extensions to {{!RFC8345}} for Digital Map modelling and APIs:

-*  Bidirectional links
+*  An alternate approach to model Bidirectional links

-*  Multi-point connectivity
+*  An alternate approach to Multi-point connectivity

 *  Links between domains/networks